Euro gold and silver commemorative coins (San Marino)

 This article covers euro gold and silver commemorative coins issued by Azienda Autonoma Di Stato Filatelica E Numismatica.
 It also covers rare cases of collectors coins (coins not planned for normal circulation) minted using other precious metals.
 It does not cover either the San Marino €2 commemorative coins or the other Sammarinese commemorative coins.

 For euro gold and silver commemorative coins of other countries see Euro gold and silver commemorative coins.

-2 Scudo
+Scudo

-San Marino has adopted the Euro since 2002 as its currency, However, in a means to maintain its own cultural identity it continues to issue a gold commemorative coin in its former currency the scudo released with a value of 2 scudo.
+San Marino adopted the euro in 2002 as its currency, However, in the monetary agreement between San Marino and Italy, later renegotiated directly with the European Union, the right of the Republic of San Marino to continue issuing gold coins denominated in scudi is established.
+These coins will not be legal tender in the European Union.

-Since there is a fixed exchange rate between the scudo and the euro and since the euro is San Marino's official currency the 2 scudo coins will be included in this article.
+These coins will be included in this article.